slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 Use the target wallet address as input  int isBlackListed to check.
 Other chains that take  USDT have similar verification way.

 However, your BTC and ETH should never ever get frozen.
 If this does happen one day in the future, the belief of decentralization would crash as well.
 Most cryptocurrency asset frozen cases we have heard today actually happened in centralized platforms (such Binance, Coinbase, etc.) but not on the blockchain.
 When your cryptocurrency stays in Centralized Exchange platforms, you don't actually own any of them.
-When the centralized platforms freeze your account, they are actually revoking your permission to trade or withdraw..
+When the centralized platforms freeze your account, they are actually revoking your permission to trade or withdraw.
 The concept of freezing could be misleading to newbies in the area.
 As a result, some reckless self media would spread all kinds of conspiracy theories about BitCoin.

 Though your BTC and ETH assets won't be frozen on the blockchain, centralized exchanges might freeze your assets according to the requirement of AML once your assets get transferred into these platforms and they are involved in any open cases that law enforcements are working on.